yungjakey/ptdata-djpy-workshop/doc/ENGLISH.md

 2. The Jupyter Lab server will start and open in your default browser

    ![Jupyter Lab Welcome Screen](../assets/10_welcome-jupyter.png)

+## ℹ️ Troubleshooting

+If you encounter issues:
+1. **Executable not found**:
+   This usually means the program isn't in your PATH environment variable
+   1. Check your PATH by opening PowerShell and running: `$env:Path -split ";"`.
+If You cant find it the relevant executables in the corresponding directories, you may need to add the relevant directory to your PATH:
+     - Search for "Edit environment variables" in Windows
+     - Edit the PATH variable and add the missing directory
+     - Restart PowerShell/VS Code after making changes
+   2. If this still does not work try to explicitly **prepend** the installation path to all relevant executables:
+     - Python:
+       - Windows: `%USERPROFILE%\AppData\Local\Programs\Python\Python312\python.exe --version`
+       - Linux/macOS: `$HOME/.local/bin/python3 --version` or `$HOME/Library/Python/3.12/bin/python3 --version`
+     - Conda
+       - Miniconda:
+         - activate:
+           - Windows: `%USERPROFILE%\Miniconda3\Scripts\activate.bat djpyworkshop`
+           - Linux/macOS: `$HOME/miniconda3/bin/activate djpyworkshop`
+         - conda:
+           - Windows: `%USERPROFILE%\Miniconda3\Scripts\conda.exe env list`
+           - Linux/macOS: `$HOME/miniconda3/bin/conda env list`
+     - Anaconda:
+       - Windows: `%USERPROFILE%\Anaconda3\Scripts\activate.bat djpyworkshop`
+       - Linux/macOS: `$HOME/anaconda3/bin/activate djpyworkshop`
+     - Git:
+       - Windows: `%PROGRAMFILES%\Git\cmd\git.exe --version`
+       - Linux/macOS: `$HOME/.local/bin/git --version` or `/usr/bin/git --version`
+2. **Conda environment not activating:**
+   - Run VSCode as Administrator
+   - Execute: `Set-ExecutionPolicy RemoteSigned`
+   - Try activating again: `conda activate djpyworkshop`
+3. **Python packages not found:**
+   - Ensure you've activated the conda environment
+4. **Jupyter notebooks not opening:**
+   - Select a Kernel when opening a notebook (use the "djpyworkshop" conda environment kernel)
+   - Make sure the Python extension in VS Code is installed
+   - Restart VS Code after installing extensions

 ## 🗂 Course Structure